leta199/Rejection-Sampling/README.md

 After finding this sclaing factor, we plotted the graph below:
 <img width="771" height="517" alt="Image" src="https://github.com/user-attachments/assets/9d6a7ead-8bc2-412d-9d51-c9b28806ec53" />

-We can see that comparatively, our Gamma(2,1) has a heaver tail than our Exponential(1) curve even after scaling.
+- We can see that comparatively, our Gamma(2,1) has a heaver tail than our Exponential(1) curve even after scaling.
+- Our Exponential(1) is more convex than Gamma(2,1) therefore, our condition 1 above is not fullfilled.

 **Rejection Sampling**
 Once we have defined the function as number generators we can then use the method of rejection sampling to accept or reject generated value.